 “I’ve got you,” I responded shortly, still trying to convince myself that I wasn’t two seconds away from a panic attack.

 It’s okay.
 She called them dogs.
-I'm sure they're actually cute.
-Cute little dogs that can survive inside an active volcano… A shudder went through me and I pinched my thigh which didn’t seem to want to rise from my crouched position on the floor.
+Cute little dogs that can survive inside an active volcano… A shudder went through me before I mercilessly pinched my thigh, which didn’t seem to want to move from my crouched position on the floor.

 Holding her hand up, Helen slowly lowered her fingers to count us down and then leaped into action.
-Cacauphonous bangs of mana bullets being fired rang throughout the cavern and yelps of surprise and pain swirled towards us.
+Cacophonous bangs of mana bullets being fired rang throughout the cavern, followed by yelps of surprise and pain.

-Taking a deep breath I followed after the clearing team and got my first look at the monsters inhabiting the cave.
-As bullets, arrows, and bursts of a myriad of powers collided with the pack of monsters, I felt one of the dogs turn and stare directly at me.
+Taking a deep breath, I followed after the clearing team and got my first look at the monsters inhabiting the cave.
+As bullets, arrows, and bursts of magic collided with the pack of monsters, I felt one of the dogs turn and stare directly at me.
 Its eyes glowed red against black sclera.
-Its snout was blunted like a rottweiler’s but its ears stood tall like a wolf.
-Its short black fur looked like it was made of millions of cactus needles, and thick glowing red veins pulsed up and down its body.
+Its snout was blunted like a rottweiler’s, but its ears stood tall like a wolf's.
+Its short, black fur looked like it was made of millions of cactus needles, and red veins of glowing power pulsed up and down its body, making it look like a walking lava lamp.

-The monster peeled back its black lips to reveal its yellowed teeth and the tenuous control I had on my memories slipped away from my grasp.
-Hellhound, I moaned inwardly as I got sucked into the depths of my worst memory from all ten of my lifetimes.
+The monster peeled back its black lips to reveal its yellowed teeth, and the tenuous control I had on my third life's memories slipped away from my grasp.
+Hellhound, I moaned inwardly as I got sucked into the depths of my worst memory in all ten of my lifetimes.

-And now, we were quite literally in hell.
-The ground was a mixture of blackened earth and ash, any trees visible were slightly smoldering, and the acrid smoke in the air made breathing nearly impossible.
+And now, we had been brought quite literally to hell.
+The ground was a mixture of blackened earth and ash; any trees visible were slightly smoldering, and the acrid smoke in the air made breathing nearly impossible.
 A-joon directed us as we battled against a horde of red-skinned demons and their packs of hellhounds.

-Since my first two lives were set in modern worlds where I lived as a normal teenager (minus the yakuza members trying to kill my best friend in my second life), recovering those memories did nothing to help me in the action fantasy world I found myself in for my third life.
 A-joon saved my life dozens of times as I struggled to learn swordmanship and unlock the power of aura.
-Even though he could’ve left me behind many times, he stuck by me and helped me adjust to this crazy world full of monsters, special skills, and a diverse range of beings that lived in the tower.
+Even though he could’ve left me behind many times, he stuck by me and helped me adjust to this crazy world.
 A-joon dreamed of defeating the corrupt rulers of the tower and creating a place where people could live in harmony and peace.
 Unrealistic or not, I was determined to help him in any way that I could.

-A scream of pain pierced the chaos and both A-joon and I whipped our heads around to see Stephanie, our team’s elven archer and A-joon's girlfriend, with what looked like a massive barbed fishhook stabbed through her leg.
+A scream of pain pierced the chaos, and both A-joon and I whipped our heads around to see Stephanie (our team’s archer) with what looked like a massive barbed fishhook stabbed through her leg.
 A-joon swiftly cut down his current opponent and sprinted across the battlefield toward Stephanie.

-I was only a step behind him but my heart dropped to my stomach when something on the other end of the barb yanked on it, causing Stephanie to fall onto her back.
+I was only a step behind him, but my heart dropped to my stomach when something on the other end of the barb yanked on it, causing Stephanie to fall onto her back.
 She shrieked in pain as she was dragged across the sooty ground by an unseen foe.
-A-joon used his aura to create a pair of black smoke-like wings that launched him up above the clash of demons, humans, elves, dwarves, and hellhounds.
-He brought his broadsword which was encased in the same black smoke down in a sweeping motion, severing the thick chain attached to the barb that had speared through Stephanie’s leg.
+A-joon used his aura to create a pair of black smoke-like wings that launched him up above the clash of demons, humans, and hellhounds.
+He brought his broadsword, which was encased in the same black smoke, down in a sweeping motion, severing the thick chain attached to the barb that had speared through Stephanie’s leg.

 A-joon swiftly gathered Stephanie into his arms and leaped through the air to a calm area of the battlefield.
-I envied his ability to use his aura to move in impossible jumps and I growled with frustration as I cut my way through the demons that separated us.
-Like the slightly arrogant idiot that he was, A-joon had turned his back on the battle in order to give emergency first aid to Stephanie.
+I envied his ability to use his aura to make impossible long jumps, and I growled with frustration as I cut my way through the demons that separated us.
+Like the slightly arrogant idiot that he was, A-joon had turned his back on the battle to give emergency first aid to Stephanie.
 With his level of skill and reaction time, he could usually get away with being a little reckless, but I had a bad feeling about this.

-Spotting a demon bent over slightly in order to taunt its prey, I sheathed my longsword and sprinted directly for it.
+Spotting a demon that had bent over slightly in order to taunt its prey, I sheathed my longsword and sprinted directly for it.
 Propelling myself up, I landed squarely on the 6 ½ foot tall demon and used his back as a springboard.
-Using the maxed-out agility stat I'd trained so hard for, I kept my balance as I leaped from one demon to another, landing for only a moment on their shoulder or back before bounding to the next one.
+Using the maxed-out agility stat I had trained so hard for, I kept my balance and speed as I leaped from one demon to another, landing for only a moment on their shoulder or back before bounding to the next one.

-A desperate battle ensued as I tried to keep track of the magical spearheads that endlessly flew through the air toward me.
-Even with the speed and dexterity I'd honed to perfection, I could feel my concentration slipping under the onslaught of attacks from multiple directions.
+A desperate battle ensued as I tried to keep track of the magical spearheads that flew through the air toward me endlessly.
+Even with the speed and dexterity I had honed to perfection, I could feel my concentration slipping under the onslaught of attacks from multiple directions.

 “Miyuki!”
 A-joon’s desperate voice called my name.

-Before I could stop rolling I heard the growls and yips coming from around me.
+Before I had even stopped rolling, I heard the growls and yips coming from around me.
 I tried to move.
 To flee.
 But before I could even get my feet under me, sharp teeth clamped around my right leg.
-I couldn’t stop the scream as I felt the flesh of my leg first rip then tear off in the mouth of the red-eyed hellhound.
-Before my tear-filled eyes, three more dogs appeared and I couldn’t do anything but scream and cry as half a dozen dogs descended upon me, tearing into my flesh, gnawing on my limbs, and biting everywhere but my throat, as if they were purposefully wanting me to live for as long as possible as they feasted on me.
+I couldn’t stop the scream as I felt the flesh of my leg first rip, then tear off in the mouth of the red-eyed hellhound.
+Before my tear-filled eyes, three more dogs appeared.
+I could do nothing but scream and cry as half a dozen dogs descended upon me, tearing into my flesh, gnawing on my limbs, and biting everywhere but my throat, as if they were purposefully wanting me to live for as long as possible as they feasted on me.

 “Teagen!
 Teagen, we need your shield!”

-My entire body was shaking as my name from this life briefly pushed through the memories of being mauled to death.
-Yet that horrible experience clung to me and refused to let go.
-The blood-red, glowing eyes that were etched into the very fibers of my soul sent waves of fear and terror unlike any I could adequately describe.
-I was unable to wrench my gaze away from the awful creature as it bared its sharp canine teeth at me in a diabolic grin.
+My entire body was shaking as my name from this life pushed through the memories of being mauled to death, which clung onto me and refused to let go.
+The blood-red, glowing eyes that had been etched into the very fibers of my soul sent waves of fear and terror unlike any I could adequately describe.
+I was unable to wrench my gaze away from the awful creature as it bared its sharp canine teeth at me in a diabolical grin.

 “No…” I whispered past teeth that were chattering as loudly as if I were in the middle of a blizzard on the top of a mountain.